Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into Banach Lie groups

 We construct the Lie group from local data using \refer{lem:Erzeugung_von_Liegruppen_aus_lokalen}.
-For a chart $(\phi, \VF)$ of $\G$, we can endow the set $\phi^{-1} \circ \CcFo{\UF}{\phi(\VF)}{k} \sub \G^\UF$ with the manifold structure that turns $\phi_\ast$ into a chart.
-We then need to check whether the multiplication and inversion on $\G^\UF$ are smooth with respect to this manifold structure.
+For a chart $(\phi, \VF)$ of $\G$, we can endow the set $\phi^{-1} \circ \CcFo{\UF}{\phi(\VF)}{k} \sub \G^\UF$ with the manifold structure that turns the superposition operator $\phi_\ast$ into a chart.
+We need to check whether the local multiplication and inversion on this set are smooth with respect to this manifold structure.
 The group operations on $\G^\UF$ arise as the composition of the corresponding operations on $\G$ with the mappings (see \refer{defi:Gruppenoperationen_Abbildungsgruppen}).
-Since the group operations of Banach Lie groups are analytic, we will use the results of \refer{sususec:Composing_weighted_functions_with_analytic_maps} as our main tools.
+Since the group operations of Banach Lie groups are analytic, we will use the results of \refer{susec:Composing_weighted_functions_with_analytic_maps} as our main tools.
 The use of this tools allows to construct $\CcF{\UF}{\G}{k}$ when $\G$ is an analytic Lie group modelled on an arbitrary normed space.

 \begin{bem} We call a Lie group $\G$ \emph{normed} if $\LieAlg{\G}$ is a normable space.
 A \emph{normed analytic} Lie group is a normed Lie group which is an analytic Lie group. \end{bem}